 Sometimes when new clients approach me or book in for a naturopathy appointment they put themselves under pressure to be “doing the right thing” already.
 And sometimes I get the sense that they feel a need to apologise for their behaviours or habits or food choices or lifestyle.
 Perhaps they feel a little embarrassed or maybe they feel they need to somehow explain or justify their routines and diet (even though deep down they know these habits need to change which is, in part, what brought them to me in the first place).

 Some are reluctant to share their “secrets” for fear of judgement or ridicule but I want to assure you there is no need to be embarrassed!
-If you are our client, we accept you as you are.
+If you are my client, I accept you as you are.

-We are a judgement-free clinic so there is no need to apologise for your choices, habits or past actions.
+This is a judgement-free clinic so there is no need to apologise for your choices, habits or past actions.
 These are all part of who you are.
-We know you have likely made these choices in the moment, based on how you were feeling, what was happening for you and the information and resources you had at the time.
+I know you have likely made these choices in the moment, based on how you were feeling, what was happening for you and the information and resources you had at the time.

 You are doing the best you can with the resources, knowledge and time currently at your disposal.

 When working with my naturopathic clients, I try to avoid the use of the terms right and wrong, good and bad.
 Labelling your actions and choices in this way sets you up for more guilt, self-punishment, anger or maybe unrealistic expectations of what you “should” be capable of.
 Which brings me to “should”.